chellogirl/Lark-25-Group/README.md

 Instructions:
 Commands:
-1. cd Lark-25-Group
+1. Go back to the home directory
-2. change the permission using chmod +x to access the Menu
+2. Type in chmod -vR u+x Stranded-Lark-25-Group (chmod -vR u+x will change the premission access for all files)
-3. Open the Menu
+3. Go back to the Stranded-Lark-25-Group directory
-4. After the introduction, type ls
+4. Type in cat README.md to see the instructions of the game